Blackjack Hand Rankings

 If you are dealt a hand which scores 21 with your first two cards, this is a Blackjack, sometimes also known as a natural.
 This is a winning hand, and it’s why the picture cards and the ace are so important in Blackjack.

 The ace is the sole exception to the fixed numerical value system within Blackjack; you can choose between ace high and ace low, depending on the rest of your hand.
 You may use the ace as either low or high; there are no fixed rules about how and when to score the ace as either one or 11.
-This variance provides flexibility in any hand which holds an ace that could be crucial to a win.
+This variance provides flexibility in any hand which holds an ace, offering players more options to optimize their play.

 How Does Each Hand Rank in Blackjack?